tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 - LLM inference is bound by time to read model weights from DRAM.
 Batching allows model weight reuse across multiple sequences.
 - Total throughput of the system increases with batch size.

 However, there are tradeoffs with batching.
-As the batch size increases, the latency per decode step will also increase.
+In decode mode, latency scales sublinearly with batch size up to a point.
+This is because decode is bound by time to read model weights from DRAM rather than time to compute.
+If the batch grows very large, decode mode will eventually become compute bound, causing latency to scale linearly with batch size.
+In prefill mode, latency scales linearly with batch size because prefill is compute bound.

 It is typical to use different batch sizes for different use cases, depending on the goal of the system.

 #### Performance Metrics
 **Time to first token (TTFT)** measures the latency to generate the first token of the sequence.
 This is the time to prefill a prompt and generate the first token.
 It is a measure of interactivity.